A community synagogue for progressive Conservative Judaism, welcoming to all.

 Conduct during Shiva

 - During shiva, mourners customarily sit upon lower chairs, benches or boxes.
 It is also customary for the mourners to refrain from wearing leather shoes and for males to refrain from shaving.
 Mourners must not consider themselves as hosts who are obligated to serve during the period of mourning.
 Visitors may bring kosher food but not flowers, gifts or other expressions of festivity.
 It is appropriate for visitors to refrain from greetings and salutations; rather, it is proper to express condolences and otherwise wait to be addressed by the mourner.
-Our synagogue will provide a Shabbat meal for the family.
+Our synagogue will provide lower “shiva chairs” for those in mourning.

 Religious Services during Shiva

 - In our Congregation, there are exceptions to the practice of services in the home.
-On Monday, Thursday and Sunday mornings, services are held at the synagogue and mourners may attend.
-Likewise, on Shabbat, when shiva is suspended, mourners attend services at the synagogue on Friday evening and Saturday morning and recite Kaddish with those present.
+On Thursday and Sunday mornings, services are held at the synagogue and mourners may attend – unless they would prefer that services be held in the Shiva home.
+On Shabbat, when shiva is suspended, mourners attend services at the synagogue on Friday evening and Saturday morning and recite Kaddish with those present.

 Conclusion of Shiva